-The first entry in this series is a conversation with Nisha Ramakrishnan, Research and Development Operations Lead and Chief of Staff for Mark Young, Chief Technology Officer (CTO) and Head of Product of The Climate Corporation.
+The first entry in this series is a conversation with Nisha Ramakrishnan, Research and Development Operations Lead and Chief of Staff for Mark Young, Chief Technology Officer (CTO) and Head of Product of Climate LLC.

-The Climate Corporation: You’re the R&D Operations Lead and the Chief of Staff for the CTO and Head of Product at The Climate Corporation.
+Climate LLC: You’re the R&D Operations Lead and the Chief of Staff for the CTO and Head of Product at Climate LLC.
 Tell me about your background and how you came to this sort of work.

 Nisha Ramakrishnan: When I was 17, I came to the U.S. as an intern for the U.S. state department in recognition for early work I had done with farmers in rural India around technology, education, connectivity, and media.
 While the sponsoring organization took over and that project ended, little did I know that my tryst with farming was far from over.